northamerican/la-well-pietonne/src/pages/questions-reponses/QATextEn.md

 ## What about buses?

-Wellington is normally served by bus routes 58 and 61.
-During summer pedestrianization, these buses are rerouted to Blvd Lasalle.
-For a year-round pedestrian street, a number of mobility options can be considered:
+Wellington is served by bus route 61.
+During summer pedestrianization, this bus line is rerouted to Blvd Lasalle.
+For a year-round pedestrian street, a number of mobility options for transit users can be considered:

-For commuters who live north of Wellington, we should consider rerouting some bus service to Rue de Verdun.
-Cross streets like de l'Église and Galt may also benefit from changes to their services adapted to the pedestrian street.

-Within the pedestrian zone, small shuttles [like this one in Slovenia](https://www.visitmaribor.si/en/what-to-do/transports/6314-), can be an accessible transit option.
-Their small footprint allows them to coexist on a car-free street, providing a service that isn't disruptive to the urban environment.
+Within the pedestrian zone, small shuttles [like this one in Europe](https://www.visitmaribor.si/en/what-to-do/transports/6314-), can be an accessible transit option.
+Their small footprint allows them to coexist on a car-free street, with service that is less disruptive to the urban environment than an average city bus.

 Door-to-door paratransit bus service (transport adapté) on Wellington can be maintained as an accessible transit option.